Meet the 2019 Designers-in-Residence

 LoVid is the New York-based artist duo comprised of Tali Hinkis and Kyle Lapidus.
 LoVid’s work includes immersive installations, sculptural synthesizers, single channel videos, textile, participatory projects, mobile media cinema, works on paper and A/V performance.
 Collaborating since 2001, LoVid’s projects have been presented and performed at numerous international galleries and museums.
 LoVid’s projects have received support from organizations including: The Robert Rauschenberg Foundation, Signal Culture, Cue Art Foundation, Eyebeam, Harvestworks, Wave Farm, Rhizome, Franklin Furnace, Turbulence.org, New York Foundation for the Arts, Lower Manhattan Cultural Center, Experimental TV Center, NY State Council of the Arts, and Greenwall Foundation.

-Krystal Persaud is a product designer and the founder of Grouphug, a tech company empowering people to live their best sustainable life in style.
+Krystal Persaud is the Desinger & Founder of Grouphug, a tech company empowering people to live their best sustainable life in style.
 She is also a founding member and former senior director of product design at littleBits, the award-winning platform of magnetic, electronic blocks that empowers everyone to invent.
 Krystal is obsessed with developing products that fall in the intersection of education, technology and society.

 Brooke Singer is continuing to develop a citizen science platform for a project called Carbon Sponge, which focuses on soil health and enhancing understanding of, and the capacity for sequestering, carbon in our soil.
 Her work embraces open research and the inclusion of various perspectives.
 During her second year as a NYSCI Designer-in-Residence, Brooke will work with Explainers to raise awareness of Carbon Sponge with NYSCI’s audience through demonstrations, workshops and activities.